-While WordPress does not have this feature out of the box it can be added via plugins.
+While WordPress does not have this feature out of the box, it can be added via plugins.
 The only thing is that you might need to spend some money on a good plugin for this feature.
 The prices vary for plugins but you’ll need at last $80 or more for good plugin.
 Some of the best plugins for multilingual sites are:

 In this category, we can declare Jooma the winner.
 Joomla has free multilingual sites support out of the box making it a better option than WordPress.

 So far we have seen that WordPress is the overall better choice for websites in most cases.
 If you have a Joomla site already running and you want to migrate to WordPress it is possible.
 Like all migration, it’s a hassle and something might go wrong so make sure you research before you proceed.
-However, it’s not as hard thanks to migration plugins that are available.
+However, it’s not as hard, thanks to migration plugins that are available.
 For this task, you can use FG Joomla to WordPress plugin.

 If you run an eCommerce website there are plugins for migrating shop from Joomla to WordPress.
 For this, you can use Cart2Cart: VirtueMart to WooCommerce Migration tool.
-There other plugins that can be used to migrating from other eCommerce systems to WordPress WooCommerce.
+There other plugins that can be used to migrate from other eCommerce systems to WordPress WooCommerce.

-Also if you think that this task is too much for you there are companies that do this professionally.
+Also if you think that this task is too much for you, there are companies that do this professionally.
 Alternatively, you can hire a freelance developer to handle the migration for you.